-This is the best rolled sugar cookies recipe.
-They are easy to make, you can re-roll the dough as much as you need to without them getting tough, and they are full of a buttery-sugary-deliciousness that makes them perfect for cutting out and decorating.
+You’ll love this easy sugar cookie recipe!
+They are literally the best sugar cookies ever — especially if you are baking with kids.
+You can re-roll the dough as much as you need to without them getting tough, and they are full of a buttery-sugary-deliciousness that makes them perfect for cutting out and decorating.
 These cookies stay soft, don’t crumble, and don’t spread in the oven.
-You’ll love them!
+Perfect cookies every single time!
 This recipe has been updated from the original December 2007 version in order to provide a better experience for our readers.
+Last updated November 2018.

 For this recipe you’ll need: butter, sugar, eggs, vanilla, baking powder OR baking soda, salt, all purpose flour

-I’ve been making these sugar cookies for probably 30 years.
-I got the recipe from someone at a church we used to attend who had gotten it from her mother-in-law.
+I’ve been making this easy sugar cookie recipe for probably 30 years.
+I got the original from someone at a church we used to attend who had gotten it from her mother-in-law.
 We used to use it for the various bake sales that we held because the kids could smash this dough, roll it, re-roll it, and cut it out over and over but it always came out perfectly tender and buttery good.
 It was definitely a selling point to say that the kids done all of the work!

-I’m telling you, this is the best rolled sugar cookies recipe ever.
+I’m telling you, this is the best sugar cookie recipe ever.
 You won’t even need a mixer!
 The butter is melted and everything else is just stirred right in.

-I don’t think it would be a holiday for my kids without these cookies – especially my older kids who have fond memories of the bake sales.
+I don’t think it would be a holiday for my kids without a few of these – especially my older kids who have fond memories of the bake sales.
 The dough keeps for several days in the refrigerator or you can freeze it for longer storage.
-Personally, I like to cut the cookies out, then freeze the dough unbaked.
-That way I only have to put them on the cookies sheet and bake – no mess and hardly any time at all!
+Personally, I like to cut the dough out in shapes then freeze the it unbaked.
+That way I only have to put them on the cookie sheet and bake – no mess and hardly any time at all!

-These cut out cookies are super easy to make but there are a few things to remember.
+These sugar cookie cut outs are super easy to make but there are a few things to remember…

 - The dough is very soft – let it sit in the refrigerator overnight or, if you are in a hurry, pop it in the freezer for 30 minutes to an hour.